Water Redress Scheme

 You may wish to contact the following organisations:

 The customer makes a complaint to the company directly and if the company isn’t able to resolve the dispute the matter is referred to CCWater for mediation and/or investigation.
-All cases must go first to CCWater before moving to the next stage of the process.
+All cases relating to household consumers must go first to CCWater before moving to the next stage of the process.
+However, for non-household consumers the case can be referred directly to WATRS.

 If CCWater are unable to settle the dispute, the customer can apply to WATRS for independent adjudication.
 WATRS receives and reviews the application form and evidence/information provided and sends the application to the company to respond to the application.